How to Clean Kitten Eyes That Are Matted Shut

 Whereas normally a mom cat would be cleaning the eyes regularly and passing passive immunity to their newborns from nursing, orphaned kittens that are bottle fed or old enough to ween and without a mom cat will need some help with grooming.

 It is not uncommon for kittens to have eyes that are matted shut, but respiratory infections and conjunctivitis should be addressed right away and treated by a veterinarian (a vet may give you directions for at-home treatment).
-Your veterinarian might send them home with something like Clavamox which is easy to administer orally and helps to wipe out common URIs, or an antibacterial eye ointment.
+Your veterinarian might send them home with something like Clavamox, which is easy to administer orally and helps to wipe out common URIs, or an antibacterial eye ointment.
 There are other conditions, however, that can cause URIs that one should be aware of—including viruses.

 How to Remove Kitten "Eye Boogers"

-You may read about a lot of different remedies online like green tea bags for kitten eye infections and various remedies for cleaning them, but there is only a few things you should be using: cotton balls and eyewash or distilled water.
+You may read about a lot of different remedies online like green tea bags for kitten eye infections and various remedies for cleaning them, but there are only a few things you should be using: cotton balls and eyewash or distilled water.

 - Cotton Balls: Gauze, blankets, and cloths are too abrasive on the eyes.
 You should only be using soft cotton balls to clean crusty eyes.

-- Distilled Water: The quality of tap water is unpredictable and it is not sterile.
+- Distilled Water: The quality of tap water is unpredictable, and it is not sterile.
 There are trace minerals, metals, and chemicals in our water.
 Go for distilled water.
 OR

 - Sterile Eyewash: I've used for cats and dogs.
 You can buy it online and likely in pet stores.
 You want your eyewash to be sterile and cat-safe or else you're not helping but potentially exacerbating the eye issues.
 Tomyln Sterile Eyewash